heig-AMT/stack/README.md

 Additionally, this also gives use the ability to mock the `GamificationRepository` and replace it with a no-op implementation during unit testing.
 This would not be possible if we didn't have a domain-level repository.

 A last benefit of this approach is that it lets us add, remove, and change rules, badges and events with ease.
 It's just a matter of adding an enum case !
 At some point, we may even be able to dynamically edit the applied badges, rules, to load them dynamically at runtime.

+> Of course, the three categories we've defined are simply dummies.
+In a real project, you'd want to reward users with medals, and really alter their experience based on their current score.
+Instead, we preferred showcasing that our events were properly dispatched to the API with "feature-specific rules" :wink: